WillianDev99/obesity-xai-lime/README.md

 ## 📋 Requirements

 * Google Colab
-* Python 3.x
-* pandas
+* Biblioteca Python pandas
-* numpy
+* Biblioteca Python numpy
-* matplotlib
+* Biblioteca Python matplotlib.pyplot
-* seaborn
+* Biblioteca Python seaborn
-* scikit-learn
-* imbalanced-learn
+* Biblioteca Python sklearn (Scikit-learn)
+* Biblioteca Python imblearn (imbalanced-learn)
-* lime
+* Biblioteca Python lime

+## 🧾 Research Objective

+The main objective of this work is to explain how machine learning models identify different levels of obesity using the LIME interpretability technique.
+This contributes to increasing trust and transparency in AI systems applied in the medical domain.

 ## 📖 Dataset

-The dataset used in this project includes phenotypic and behavioral attributes such as height, weight, physical activity, eating habits, and other lifestyle factors.
-Each record is labeled with a class representing the obesity level of the individual (e.g., normal weight, overweight, obesity type I, II, or III).
-The dataset is balanced and publicly available for research purposes.
+The <a href="https://archive.ics.uci.edu/dataset/544/estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition"><strong>original dataset</strong></a> includes data for estimating obesity levels in individuals from Mexico, Peru, and Colombia, based on their eating habits and physical condition.
+The data contains 17 attributes and 2,111 records, labeled with the class variable NObesity (Obesity Level), which allows for classification using the values Underweight, Normal Weight, Level I Overweight, Level II Overweight, Type I Obesity, Type II Obesity, and Type III Obesity.
+Seventy-seven percent of the data was generated synthetically using the Weka tool and the SMOTE filter, and 23% of the data was collected directly from users through a web platform.

 ## 🧠 Machine Learning Models